Christian Privilege and the Mind That Knows Truth

 Read More

-The Gospel: Christian Privilege
+The Gospel is a Christian Privilege

-The Gospel: Christian Privilege
+The Gospel is a Christian Privilege

-Christian Privilege Is Receiving the Real Golden Ticket When people talk about “privilege,” they usually mean advantages, status, or opportunities in this world.
+Christian Privilege Is Accepting the Real Golden Ticket When people talk about “privilege,” they usually mean advantages, status, or opportunities in this world.
 But there is a far greater privilege than any social, economic, or political advantage: the privilege of receiving the real golden ticket—salvation through Jesus Christ alone and the promise of eternal life.
 In the cartoon image, Steve realizes that what he’s holding is not a ticket to a factory or a fantasy, but to forgiveness, reconciliation with God, and everlasting joy in His presence.
 That picture is a powerful metaphor for what the Bible calls the gospel, the “good news” of Jesus Christ.
 The Golden Ticket We All Need The Bible says that every human being has the same basic problem: sin.
 Sin is not just “big” wrong things;…

 Read More